Songs We Remember

-Songs We Remember is the third album by the re-incarnated version of the Quarrymen, which was the band that eventually evolved into the Beatles.
-It is also the final album to feature founder member Eric Griffiths before his death in 2005.
+Songs We Remember is the third album by the reincarnated version of the Quarrymen, which was the band that eventually evolved into the Beatles.
+It is also the final album to feature co-founding member Eric Griffiths before his death in 2005.

 Background and content

 The album was recorded at Liverpool's Parr Street Studios in April 2004 and was released on August 29, 2004 at the Liverpool Beatles Convention.
 The album is filled with covers of songs that were a regular part of the Quarrymen's early repertoire (hence the album's title).
 The album also includes a re-recorded version of "In Spite of All the Danger", a song that the Quarrymen (including John Lennon, Paul McCartney and George Harrison) recorded on an acetate disc in 1958 (released on the Beatles' Anthology 1 album in 1995), as well as covers of songs that were also covered or written by the Beatles.